Access to free period products

 Being able to go to school everyday is important for overall wellbeing.
 It provides a safe environment where children and young people can grow and learn, build social connections and a sense of belonging, and develop their potential.
 It has long-term impacts for health, employment opportunities and life choices.

-Access to period products is just one way to remove barriers that prevent children and young people regularly attending school.
-Providing free period products is one way government can directly address poverty and positively impact children’s wellbeing.
+Access to period products removes one of the barriers that prevent children and young people regularly attending school.
+Providing free period products is one way Government can directly address poverty and positively impact children’s wellbeing.

 The initiative complements more than 75 initiatives included in the Child and Youth Wellbeing Strategy launched in 2019.
 It sits alongside other initiatives such as free school lunches, cheaper visits to the doctors, and the school donations scheme that will help families with the costs of essentials.